malcolm-kee/malcolm-kee/blogs/2018/11/typescript-type-guard.md

 ---
-path: "/blog/typescript-type-guard"
-date: "2018-11-26"
-title: "Using Typescript Type Guard to Narrow Down Type"
+title: 'Using Typescript Type Guard to Narrow Down Type'
+date: '2018-11-26'
-tags: ["typescript"]
+tags: ['typescript']
-keywords: ["typescript", "type guard", "narrow down type"]
+keywords: ['typescript', 'type guard', 'narrow down type']
-summary: "Using custom type guard allow us to create reusable checking that narrow down the type of a variable"
+summary: 'Using custom type guard allow us to create reusable checking that narrow down the type of a variable'
 published: true
 ---